 Age 65 Exemption

-- Carry valid ID to verify age
+- Carry a valid ID to verify your age if asked

-- Confirm trout-permit requirements before fishing
+- Confirm trout permit requirements before fishing in new areas

 Proof and Documentation